Embark on an unforgettable journey into Chinese folklore, legend and mythology at the Haw Par Villa Asian cultural park.

 The space began to take its modern form in 1985, when the Singapore Tourism Board took over the management of the grounds, and began revitalisation work on the space.
 The park’s dynamic evolution continues to this current day.

 Haw Par Villa is famous for its vivid depictions of the Ten Courts of Hell from Chinese folklore.
 Many Singaporeans will cheekily reminisce about being brought there as children by their parents, to learn about the exacting nature of traditional Chinese morality.

 Besides its trademark attraction, the cultural park is home to over 1,000 statues and 150 dioramas, depicting surreal scenes from legendary works of Chinese literature such as Journey To The West, Madame White Snake, and the stories of the Eight Immortals.

 Following a nine-month closure for upgrading works, the park reopened in 2021, with enhanced night lighting and extensive conservation work on its iconic statues.

 The park’s most iconic attraction—The 10 Courts of Hell— is now part of Hell’s Museum.
 Sprawled across 3,800 square metres, the latter is brand new space that offer brave the chance to delve into global beliefs and traditions about death and the afterlife.

 While personal exploration of Haw Par Villa is rewarding in its own right, those looking to delve deep into the stories of Haw Par Villa should consider taking the tours provided by the park.

-Visitor discretion and parental guidance are advised for visitors to the “Ten Courts of Hell” due to the graphic nature of the exhibits.
+Visitor discretion and parental guidance are advised due to the graphic nature of the exhibits.
 Hell’s Museum is not recommended for children aged 8 and below.